mdarifuzzaman/CurrencyToWordConverterApp/README.md

 >> npm install (It will take a bit to download all necessary modules)
 >> ng serve --open (It will build the client and automatically open the browser)

 Now you should see the client UI.
+I have added proper validation in client.
+It will only allows for the valid input.
-Please make sure the service is running already before proceeding the UI.
+Please make sure the service is running already, before proceeding the client.

 Cheers !!